 Peter Dutton and the Coalition already have recently-won workers’ rights in their sights.

-If elected, they and their donors are on record opposing casual rights, wanting to scrap the right to disconnect and cut new multi-employer bargaining and same, job same pay laws that union members are already using to win fair pay rises in key industries like Early Childhood Education and Care.
+If elected, they and their donors are on record opposing casual employee rights, wanting to scrap the right to disconnect and cut new multi-employer bargaining and same, job same pay laws that union members are already using to win fair pay rises in key industries like Early Childhood Education and Care.

 Asked about the business lobby’s demands, Coalition employment spokeswoman, Michaelia Cash, said any industrial relations change “should seek to provide simplified compliance, fairness, cost-effectiveness and support for growth and productivity”, all but confirming the party’s support for attacking workers’ rights.